Francesco Albani: Early years in Bologna

-Albani was born in Bologna, Italy in 1578.
+Albani was born in Bologna, Papal States, in 1578, the second surviving son of Elisabetta Torri and Agostino Albani.
 His father was a silk merchant who intended his son to go into his own trade.
 By the age of twelve, however, he had become an apprentice to the competent mannerist painter Denis Calvaert, in whose studio he met Guido Reni.
 He soon followed Reni to the so-called "Academy" run by Annibale, Agostino, and Ludovico Carracci.
-This studio fostered the careers of many painters of the Bolognese school, including Domenichino, Massari, Viola, Lanfranco, Giovanni Francesco Grimaldi, Pietro Faccini, Remigio Cantagallina, and Reni.
+This studio fostered the careers of many painters of the Bolognese school, including Domenichino, Massari, Viola, Lanfranco, Giovanni Francesco Grimaldi, Pietro Faccini, Remigio Cantagallina, and Guido Reni.